algosup/2022-2023-project-3-harfang3d-binding-Project-7-group/Documents/Research docs/Starting point.md

 The endproduct is an extention to the [Fabgen](https://github.com/ejulien/FABGen) Python library.
 The purpose of this library is to create bindings between C++ and a variety of other programming languages.
 At the moment, Fabgen is used to bind towards CPython, Lua and GoLang.
 Our objective is to add Rust to that list.
+The code for Fabgen is licensed under the "GNU General Public License v3.0" which allows us to use it and modify it for our project.

 ## Skills